marmelab/ra-appwrite/packages/ra-appwrite/README.md

 In the [Appwrite console](https://cloud.appwrite.io/console), in the Auth menu, create a new user by entering an email and a password.

-Still in the AppWrite console, create a new project and a new database in this project.
+Still in the Appwrite console, create a new project and a new database in this project.
 Then, create collections in the database (e.g. 'contacts', 'companies', etc).
 For each collection, in the "Settings" tab, add a Permission for the user that you've created.

 You will need the project ID, database ID, and collection IDs to initialize your admin.
 And since the default react-admin login page uses a username and password, you will need to override it with a login page using email and password.